 Manaker: But he had something there.
-It's just that I guess he sent some animals here to NCI, and his group.
+It's just that I guess he sent some animals here to NCI, and I don't know that there was anything that came up out of the ones that he sent here from his group.
 But certainly we saw pictures of some of the spleens and things from some of his animals indicating that it was for real.
 And this was following inoculation from leukemic humans, introducing the material into his monkey colonies.
 So they may have had something there; it's just that considering the climate between our two countries and considering what conditions they had to work under there, I was never really sure.
 But this is just between us.
 At least I wasn't convinced.